Frugal Living Tip: Saving Money by Buying and Storing Bulk Foods

 Storing Bulk Food

 There are some foods that you may buy in bulk that have to be re-packaged.
 You can simply use plastic bags with a tight seal to preserve the freshness of your food if you have to split it into smaller portions.
 You also want to store your food in a dry, cool place to preserve its shelf-life.
 If you are buying bulk food for emergency use as well, ensure that you rotate your food supply so you will always have a fresh supply of food.

 Buying food in bulk will allow you to make fewer trips to the grocery store or nearest convenience store, thereby saving on fare or gas.
 Also, if you stop at convenience stores, you are more likely to pay double the price you would pay if you bought the items in bulk ahead of time.
 By buying in bulk, you can also cook meals ahead of time, saving money from dining out too often.

 Photo above is used under Creative Commons License.
 Credit.

 About the Author Agnes Embile Jimenez

-Agnes is a full-time online freelancer.
+Agnes likes to think that she's a full-time BUM.
 She's currently doing the things she loves while maintaining a frugal lifestyle.
 This blog is all about her struggles to live a frugal life, her quest to see the world via budget traveling, and her love to share to other people (via blogging) everything that she is passionate about.